DrPostgres/pg_hibernator/README.md

 looking for block-ids to restore.
 It then connects to the respective database, and requests Postgres to fetch the blocks into shared-buffers.

+## Configuration

+This extension can be controlled via the following parameters.
+These parameters can be set in postgresql.conf or on postmaster's command-line.

+- `pg_hibernator.enabled`

+    Setting this parameter to false disables the hibernator features.
+That is, on server startup the BlockReader processes will not be launched, and on server shutdown the list of blicks in shared buffers will not be saved.

+    Note that the BuffersSaver process exists at all times, even when this parameter is set to `false`.
+This is to allow the DBA to enable/disable the extension without having to restart the server.
+The BufferSaver process checks this parameter during server startup and right before shutdown, and honors this parameter's value at that time.

+    To enable/disable Postgres Hibernator at runtime, change the value in `postgresql.conf` and use `pg_ctl reload` to make Postgres re-read the new parameter values from `postgresql.conf`.

+    Default value: `true`.

+- `pg_hibernator.parallel`

+    This parameter controls whether Postgres Hibernator launches the BlockReader processes in parallel, or sequentially, waiting for current BlockReader to exit before launching the next one.

+    When enabled, all the BlockReaders, one for each database, will be launched simultaneously, and this may cause huge random-read flood on disks if there are many databases in cluster.
+This may also cause some BlockReaders to fail to launch successfully because of `max_worker_processes` limit.

+    Default value: `false`.

+- `pg_hibernator.default_database`

+    The BufferSaver process needs to connect to a database in order to perform the database-name lookups etc. This parameter controls which database the BufferSaver process connects to for perfoming these operations.

+    Default value: `postgres`.

 ## Caveats

 - Buffer list is saved only when Postgres is shutdown in "smart" and "fast" modes.

     That is, buffer list is not saved when database crashes, or on "immediate" shutdown.

 - A reduction in `shared_buffers` is not detected.

-    If the `shared_buffers` is reduced across a restart, Postgres Hibernator continues to read an restore blocks even after `shared_buffers` worth of buffers have been restored.
+    If the `shared_buffers` is reduced across a restart, and if the combined saved buffer list is larger than the new shared_buffers lize, Postgres Hibernator continues to read and restore blocks even after `shared_buffers` worth of buffers have been restored.

-- All Block Readers (one for each DB in cluster) are launched at the same time.

-    This may cause huge random-read flood on disks if there are many databases in cluster.

-    This may also cause some Readers to fail to launch in PG 9.4, because of `max_worker_processes`.

 ## Nice-to-have features